 If you wish for something more discrete, a cord bracelet would be a good option.
 There are also the classic chain bracelets, which can easily adapt to a more formal or even casual dress code.
 And one more option that should definitely be mentioned, because of its elegance, is a beads bracelet.
-There are many styles, some with semi-precious beads, that can give a little extra glow to your look.
+There are many styles, that can give a little extra glow to your look.
 It´s your turn to have fun finding your perfect match!

 In conclusion, if you had to sum up the answer to “What is a Medical ID Bracelet?” in one word … Safety would be it.
 The medical jewellery industry is all about finding the best way for you to get your conditions noticed by professionals if you find yourself caught in a medical emergency.
 And that is now done with some beauty in the mix.
 No more flashy ugly bracelets with big red letters.